 - 1. The DSL will contact Children's Social Care Services.
 If there has been a deliberate injury or where there are concerns about the child's safety, the child's parents should not be contacted before first consulting with social services. - 2.
 Where emergency medical attention is necessary it will be sought immediately.
 The - a.
-DSL should inform the doctor of any suspicion of abuse.

-3. If a referral is being made without the parent's knowledge and non-urgent medical a. treatment is required, social services should be informed.
+DSL should inform the doctor of any suspicion of abuse. - 3.
+If a referral is being made without the parent's knowledge and non-urgent medical a. treatment is required, social services should be informed.
 Otherwise, speak to the parent and suggest medical attention should be sought for the child.

-4. If a pupil is thought to be at immediate risk because of parental violence, intoxication, substance abuse, mental illness or threats to remove the child during the school day, for example, urgent Police intervention should be requested.
+- 4. If a pupil is thought to be at immediate risk because of parental violence, - the school day, for example, urgent Police intervention should be requested.